ALW93/App-Academy/8.31-9.4/Tuesday/Notes.md

 **Basic Tree Terminology**

 - **`Tree`** : Graph with no cycles.
+  - Cycle is a path through edges that begins and ends at the same node.
+  - In CS, trees must have roots!
 - **`Binary Tree`** : Tree where nodes have at most 2 nodes.
 - **`Root`** : The ultimate parent, the single node s tree that can access every other node through edges; root does not have a parent.
 - **`Internal Node`** : Node that has children.